plasmadancom/CTRL-HAT/README.md

 ## Not Just Raspberry Pi

-We Built CTRL HAT to work with any device which features an I2C bus, the 2-wire connection makes it easy to connect to your preferred device.
+We built CTRL HAT to work with any device which features an I2C bus, the 2-wire connection makes it easy to connect to your preferred device.
 We believe the Raspberry Pi HAT specification is the perfect footprint.
 Compact yet familiar, with 4x mounting holes, the option to stack with other Raspberry Pi HATs / pHATs and of course a wide range of compatible cases to choose from.

 ## Stackable